About

 Our mission is to close the gaps on the greenbelt along the Boise River, creating connective pathways from Lucky Peak Dam to the Snake River confluence, and to promote coherent corridors for active transportation throughout the valley.

 Meetings for the F.A.C.T.S.
-Board are held the fourth Wednesday of each month at the COMPASS Conference Room, 2nd Floor, 700 NE 2nd Street, Meridian.
+Board are held the fourth Wednesday of each month.
 The public is welcome.
-Since COVID, the meetings are held via Zoom connections.
-Please email the secretary to be added to the list of individuals who are notified how to access the monthly meeting.
-Secretary: Karen Danley
+Since COVID, meetings have been held via Zoom.
+This also facilitates attendance of representatives from throughout the Treasure Valley.
+Please email the secretary to be added to the list of individuals notified about how to access the monthly meeting.
+Secretary: Sharon Hubler

-F.A.C.T.S. is composed of interested citizens and public agencies with responsibilities and commitment to develop non-motorized transportation options in both Canyon and Ada counties.
-Non-motorized transportation options include pathways for walking, biking and access to amenities and natural features adjacent to the pathways.
+F.A.C.T.S. is composed of interested citizens and public agencies with responsibilities and commitments to develop non-motorized transportation options in both Canyon and Ada counties.
+Non-motorized transportation options include pathways for walking and biking, as well as access to amenities and natural features adjacent to the pathways.

 In its current incarnation, F.A.C.T.S. began its mission in 1989, continuing the work that was originally started in 1987 by its predecessor, the Boise River Trail Foundation.